-According to the Namibian Monitoring Information System & Hydrological Map of Namibia (https://na-mis.com/), the site falls over a fractured, fissured or Karstified aquifer, with moderate groundwater potential.
-The groundwater vulnerability in this area is considered to be high and groundwater recharge within this area is considered to be low (>0.5 to 1 % of the total average rainfall).
-Groundwater in this area is generally of excellent quality (Group A and B) (to the western side) and poor and not suitable for human consumption (Group D) (to the eastern side, closer to the Olifants river) as shown in Figure 9.
+According to the Namibian Monitoring Information System & Hydrological Map of Namibia (https://na-mis.com/), the site falls over a fractured, fissured or Karstified aquifer, with moderate groundwater potential and over smaller sections of rock bodies with generally little groundwater potential.
+The groundwater vulnerability in this area is high (with smaller sections low vulnerability) and groundwater recharge within this area is considered to be low (<0.5 to 1 % of the total average rainfall).
+Groundwater in this area is generally of good and excellent quality (Group A and B).